Paul Marie

-Paul Marie (born 24 March 1995) is a French professional footballer who plays as a right-back for Major League Soccer club San Jose Earthquakes.
+Paul Marie (born 24 March 1995) is a French professional footballer who plays as a right-back for the Tampa Bay Rowdies in the USL Championship, on loan from Major League Soccer club San Jose Earthquakes.

 Career

 College

 Born in Saint-Aubin-des-Bois, France, Marie moved to the United States as a teenager to attend college.
 He began at Newberry College in 2014, where he played one season of Division II soccer for the Wolves.
 He scored four goals and added one assist during sixteen appearances, and received an all-South Atlantic Conference honorable mention.

 Marie transferred to Florida International University in 2015, where he studied sports management.
 He played three seasons of Division I soccer for the Panthers, registering 14 goals and 14 assists in 52 appearances.
 Eight of these goals and six of these assists came during 17 appearances his senior season in 2017, earning him Third Team All-America, First Team All-Southeast Region and First Team All-Conference USA honors.